MultiverseLearningProducts/swe/src/mod2/wk2/day3.md

 # Overview of the day

 Today we look at bug fixing and debugging strategies.
+Later, we'll take a look at inline vs external scripts.

 # Lesson 1